Gross Reservoir Expansion Project

 The additional water storage will help prevent future shortfalls during droughts and helps offset an imbalance in our North-South collection system.
 With this project, we will provide water to current and future customers while providing environmental benefits to Colorado’s rivers and streams.

 Denver Water is working with communities we are likely to impact during all phases of the project.
 We continue to listen to concerns and have made significant commitments to adjust our practices to minimize inconvenience to the local community.
 We are sensitive to the concerns of stakeholders and are committed to being a good neighbor.
-Starting in fall 2017, we opened a community welcome center at Gross Reservoir.
-While currently closed for the winter season, our intent in constructing the yurt is to provide a welcoming space where members of the local community and recreationists can stop and learn more about the project, express concerns and share experiences.
+Starting in fall 2017, we opened a community welcome and information center at Gross Reservoir.
+The public information yurt, which is open seasonally and staffed between 5 and 7 days a week, is intended to provide a welcoming space where members of the local community and recreationists can stop and learn more about the project, express concerns and share experiences.
 We’re hopeful that this dedicated, more regular presence in the community will enable us to open lines of communication and increase understanding from all perspectives.